geniucker-dev/academic-pages/_pages/about.md

   - /about.html
 ---

-I'm pursuing his dual Bachelor's degree in Electrical Engineering from Zhejiang University and University of Illinois at Urbana-Champaign.
+I'm pursuing my dual Bachelor's degree in Electrical Engineering from Zhejiang University and University of Illinois at Urbana-Champaign.

 Education
 ===